pcas#

 • ondata_alpha (float, default 1) – alpha (transparency) of the legend on data.

-• share_labels (bool, default True) – Whether to share the labels across all plots.
+• share_labels (bool, default False) – Whether to share the labels across all plots.
 If True, only X labels on bottom row and Y labels on left column are shown.

 • share_axis (bool, default False) – Whether to share the axis across all plots.
 If True, only X axis on bottom row and Y axis on left column is shown.